-- 2.203.
-A written report of each assignment is issued as quickly as possible. - 2.204.
-The written report has to be transmitted to the auditee and the auditee's hierarchy and possibly as an executive summary to the AMSB. - 2.205.
-The internal audit function indicates the relative importance of the deficiencies found or recommendations made. - 2.206.
-The report covers at least any deficiencies with regard to the efficiency and suitability of the internal control system, as well as major shortcomings with regard to the compliance with internal policies, procedures and processes.
-It includes recommendations on how to remedy inadequacies and also specifically addresses how past points of criticism and past recommendations have been followed up. - 2.207.
-The internal audit function develops appropriate procedures to verify and consequently record and report on how the recommendations are implemented. - 2.208.
-The AMSB is expected to regularly discuss the organisation, audit plan, audit programme, adequacy of resources to ensure the proper performance of the activities of the internal audit function and summary of recommendations and their implementation. - 2.209.
-The internal audit function indicates in the report also who is to remedy inadequacies identified, in order to follow up the audit recommendations.
-The final decision as to which recommendations to implement and who is responsible rests with the AMSB.
+- 2.202 A written report of each assignment is issued as quickly as possible. - 2.203 The written report has to be transmitted to the auditee and the auditee's hierarchy and possibly as an executive summary to the AMSB. - 2.204 The internal audit function indicates the relative importance of the deficiencies found or recommendations made. - 2.205 The report covers at least any deficiencies with regard to the efficiency and suitability of the internal control system, as well as major shortcomings with regard to the compliance with internal policies, procedures and processes.
+It includes recommendations on how to remedy inadequacies and also specifically addresses how past points of criticism and past recommendations have been followed up. - 2.206 The internal audit function develops appropriate procedures to verify the manner how the recommendations are implemented. - 2.207 As part of its supervisory task, the AMSB body is expected to regularly discuss the organisation, audit plan, audit programme, adequacy of resources to ensure the proper performance of the activities of the internal audit function and summary of recommendations and their implementation. - 2.208 The internal audit Function indicates in the report also the persons responsible to remedy inadequacies identified, in order to take evidence of the concrete follow-up of the Audit recommendations.
+These recommendations are based on the discussion with the auditee.
+The final decision, as to who is responsible for handling the recommendations the AMSB decides to implement, rests with the AMSB or the audit committee.